Issue #10, 1998

 Lucy Wilson Sherman

 Lucy Wilson Sherman received her MFA in creative nonfiction from Goddard College.
-She has completed a full-length memoir called "Laying... read more
+She completed a full-length memoir called "Laying... read more